What Do Agricultural Sciences Professor Do?

-Job Description & Duties Teach courses in the agricultural sciences.
+Example of Agricultural Sciences Professor Job Teach courses in the agricultural sciences.
 Includes teachers of agronomy, dairy sciences, fisheries management, horticultural sciences, poultry sciences, range management, and agricultural soil conservation.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-When polled, Agricultural Sciences Professors say the following skills are most frequently used in their jobs:
+These are the skills Agricultural Sciences Professors say are the most useful in their careers:

 Instructing: Teaching others how to do something.